DETAILED ACTION

 the second area is an area including a placing section on which the commodity basket is placed if the settlement processing is executed in the target apparatus and a retaining section in a periphery of the placing section in which the commodity cart is retained (¶ 57: cart placement area for self-checkout).

-The fraud detection system according to claim 8, further comprising: a light emitting component that changes a light emission state to alert the store clerk (¶ 106: alert includes red lights).
+The fraud detection system according to claim 8, wherein: the fraud alerting unit is a light emitting component (¶ 106: alert includes red lights), and

-The fraud detection system according to claim 8, further comprising: a display screen to display on a store clerk side of the fraud detection apparatus an alert the store clerk (¶ 106: alert includes screen messages).
+The fraud detection system according to claim 8, further comprising: a display screen to display on a store clerk side of the fraud detection apparatus and alert the store clerk (¶ 106: alert includes screen messages).

 For claim 15, Musiani teaches: